class Gio::Task

 If you are using g_task_set_return_on_cancel() as well, then

-you must leave check-cancellable set true
+you must leave check-cancellable set true.

 Gets the value of #GTask:completed.
-This changes from false
+This changes from false to true after

-the task’s callback is invoked, and will return false
+the task’s callback is invoked, and will return false if called from inside

 the callback.

-Gets the #GMainContext that @task will return its result in (that is, the context that was the [thread-default main context][g-main-context-push-thread-default] at the point when @task was created).
+Gets the #GMainContext that task will return its result in (that

-This will always return a non-nil
+This will always return a non-nil value, even if the task's

 context is the default #GMainContext.

-Sets @task’s name, used in debugging and profiling.
+Sets task’s name, used in debugging and profiling.
 The name defaults to

 The task name should describe in a human readable way what the task does.
 For example, ‘Open file’ or ‘Connect to network host’.
 It is used to set the name of the #GSource used for idle completion of the task.

-Sets @task's priority.
+Sets task's priority.
 If you do not call this, it will default to %G_PRIORITY_DEFAULT.

 This will affect the priority of #GSources created with g_task_attach_source() and the scheduling of tasks run in threads, and can also be explicitly retrieved later via g_task_get_priority().

-Gets the result of @task as a #gboolean.
+Gets the result of task as a #gboolean.

 If the task resulted in an error, or was cancelled, then this will

-instead return false
+instead return false and set error.

 Since this method transfers ownership of the return value (or error) to the caller, you may only call it once.

-Gets the result of @task as an integer (#gssize).
+Gets the result of task as an integer (#gssize).

-If the task resulted in an error, or was cancelled, then this will instead return -1 and set @error.
+If the task resulted in an error, or was cancelled, then this will instead return -1 and set error.

 Since this method transfers ownership of the return value (or error) to the caller, you may only call it once.

-Gets the result of @task as a pointer, and transfers ownership of that value to the caller.
+Gets the result of task as a pointer, and transfers ownership of that value to the caller.

 If the task resulted in an error, or was cancelled, then this will

-instead return nil
+instead return nil and set error.

 Since this method transfers ownership of the return value (or error) to the caller, you may only call it once.

-Gets the result of @task as a #GValue, and transfers ownership of that value to the caller.
+Gets the result of task as a #GValue, and transfers ownership of that value to the caller.
 As with g_task_return_value(), this is a generic low-level method; g_task_propagate_pointer() and the like will usually be more useful for C code.

 If the task resulted in an error, or was cancelled, then this will

-instead set @error and return false
+instead set error and return false.

 Since this method transfers ownership of the return value (or error) to the caller, you may only call it once.

-Sets @task's result to @result and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).
+Sets task's result to result and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).

-Sets @task's result to @error (which @task assumes ownership of) and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).
+Sets task's result to error (which task assumes ownership of) and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).

-Note that since the task takes ownership of @error, and since the task may be completed before returning from g_task_return_error(), you cannot assume that @error is still valid after calling this.
+Note that since the task takes ownership of error, and since the task may be completed before returning from g_task_return_error(), you cannot assume that error is still valid after calling this.
 Call g_error_copy() on the error if you need to keep a local copy as well.

-See also g_task_return_new_error().
+See also Gio::Task#return_new_error,

-Checks if @task's #GCancellable has been cancelled, and if so, sets @task's error accordingly and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).
+Checks if task's #GCancellable has been cancelled, and if so, sets task's error accordingly and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).

-Sets @task's result to @result and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).
+Sets task's result to result and completes the task (see g_task_return_pointer() for more discussion of exactly what this means).

-Gets @task's return-on-cancel flag.
+Gets task's return-on-cancel flag.
 See g_task_set_return_on_cancel() for more details.

-Sets or clears @task's return-on-cancel flag.
+Sets or clears task's return-on-cancel flag.
 This is only meaningful for tasks run via g_task_run_in_thread() or g_task_run_in_thread_sync().

 #GCancellable will immediately cause it to return, as though the